Decorative Paper 1: Itajime, Suminagashi, and Translucence

 All images courtesy of the instructor.

 Class size is limited to 12 participants to ensure an optimal participant to Instructor ratio.
 Register now before spots fill up!
-Registration for this workshop closes on February 28th at 11:59pm ET.
+Registration for this workshop closes on March 1st at 11:59pm ET.
 Tuition for this course is $420 + a $100 materials fee.
 If you cannot comfortably pay tuition but are interested in taking this class, please consider filling out our financial assistance application here.
 We will notify you if you are selected to receive a scholarship before the start date of the class.
-To view more information about our current scholarship opportunities, please visit this link.